 In simple and clear explanations this PilotsEYE.tv episode shows the way pilots land an aircraft calmly and precisely in a minimum-sight situation.
 During this “monitored approach” co-pilot Hans-Conrad Stamm keeps the autopilot turned on until the plane reaches 100 feet above the runway.
 Then the “pilot flying” Thomas takes over the side stick control to land manually.
 The pilots’ silent concentration gives the viewer a feeling for this moment of tension.

 Ski-lift over the roofs of Shanghai

-“I’m in a ski-lift over a lush Swiss meadow with a view of the Pudong district accompanied by an oil tanker on the Huangpu river,” is the picture Thomas Frick paints.
+“I’m in a ski-lift over a lush Swiss meadow with a view of the Pudong district accompanied by an oil tanker on the Huangpu River,” is the picture Thomas Frick paints.
 It’s a once-in-a-lifetime situation – at EXPO 2011, taken from the rooftop of the Swiss pavilion.
 It’s even higher on the world’s highest visitors platform (474m, 1,555ft) at the WFC, the “Shanghai World Financial Center”, also fondly named “bottle opener”.
-And finally there is dinner at one of the best restaurants in the city, the T8, managed by Swiss friend Walter Zahner, who is looking forward to the Buureschüblig sausages and Migros caramel yoghurt that Thomas has brought along.
+And finally, there is dinner at one of the best restaurants in the city, the T8, managed by Swiss friend Walter Zahner, who is looking forward to the Buureschüblig sausages and Migros caramel yogurt that Thomas has brought along.

 800 kph (500 mph) holding pattern